-When a household contains a respondent aged 10 or younger, you also need to schedule the blood taking appointment to fit in with the availability of your paediatric phlebotomist partner (see section 16.12).
+When a household contains a respondent aged 10 or younger, you also need to schedule the blood taking appointment to fit in with the availability of your paediatric phlebotomist partner.

-16.12 Liaison with paediatric phlebotomist
+1.12 Liaison with paediatric phlebotomist

 Blood from young children, aged 10 or younger, will be taken from someone with recent experience in paediatric phlebotomy.
 If this is not you, you will be allocated a paediatric phlebotomist partner who will accompany you on visits to take blood from young children.